JoeDukes/markdown-notes/README.md

 ## Collapsed Sections
 * Use the ```<details>``` tag followed by a ```<summary``` tag to include a collapsed section
+* Put a blank line between details, summary, and your text
 * Use ```<details open>``` to have it expanded by default

 <details>

 <summary>Collapsed Section</summary>

 #### Heading
 With some text and stuff

 </details>

 ### You can nest collapsed sections within collapsed sections